paelian/predix-navseed-serverside/README.md

 ![alt text](/README.img/README%20(31).png "Add client credentials to cf.json 2")

-*Author's note: It should definitely be mentioned at this point that there are other ways to encrypt these credentials so as not to make them quite so obvious (base64).
+*Author's note: It should definitely be mentioned at this point that there are ways to encrypt these credentials so as not to make them quite so obvious (base64).
 Once the application is more fully developed, this would certainly be a recommended step.
 For the time being however, it is outside the scope of this document, as the intent of this document is to provide only a place to start building your application.
-I have found it more useful to keep the configuration details intact and exposed during development so I had a easy point of reference and could respond to changes immediately if required.
+I have found it more useful to keep the configuration details intact and exposed during development so I had an easy point of reference and could respond to changes immediately if required.
 Also, if you have to switch tasks for an extended period of time during development, it is helpful to have everything written down!*

 (more forthcoming)